IowaComputerGurus/netcore.utilities.email/README.md

 ## Breaking Changes (Version 7.0)

-Starting with version 7.0, all `IEmailService` methods were converted to Async!
+Starting with version 7.0, all `IEmailService` methods have been converted to asynchronous operations.

 ## Installation
 Standard installation via NuGet Package Manager